Walking down Unter den Linden in Berlin is a must!

 King Frederick the Great, an avid patron of the arts and sciences, planted even more Linden trees, turning the avenue into a hub of culture and intellect.

-Poets, philosophers, and scholars gathered under the Linden trees, making Unter den Linden a vibrant epicentre of creativity and the exchange of ideas.
+Poets, philosophers, and scholars gathered under the Linden trees, making Unter den Linden an epicentre of creativity with the exchange of ideas.
 It’s where Frederick Engels, of Marx and Engels fame, penned revolutionary ideas in a nearby café.

-The name “Unter den Linden” evolved into more than just a reference to its iconic trees; it symbolized Berlin’s enduring commitment to culture, progress, and growth.
+The name “Unter den Linden” evolved into more than just a reference to its iconic Linden trees; it became a symbol of Berlin’s enduring commitment to culture, progress, and growth.

-Berlin faced relentless bombardment with 80% of the city centre left in rubble.
 Yet, the column and statue of Frederick on Schlossbrücke miraculously survived the bombings.
-Local folklore believed that it was Frederick’s indomitable spirit that protected the statue, symbolizing the enduring strength and cultural resilience of Berlin.
+Folklore believed that it was Frederick’s indomitable spirit that protected the statue, symbolizing the enduring strength and cultural resilience of Berlin.

 When the city was divided into East and West Berlin by the Berlin Wall in 1961, Unter den Linden was also affected by this division.